 We can now easily differentiate between 3/4 siblings and full-siblings over 94% of the time

 Three-quarter siblings have been confounding genetic genealogists for years.
 The problem is that their shared DNA overlaps significantly with other sibling types.
-And, while there are methods to tell the difference between 3/4 siblings and half-siblings, the same can’t always be done for full-siblings.
+And, while you can usually tell the difference between 3/4 siblings and half-siblings pretty easily, it was thought to be very difficult for full-siblings.
 Until now.

 But first it’s important to understand exactly what a 3/4 sibling is and what types there are.

 Here’s a common scenario that has resulted in 3/4 siblings: After a man’s wife passes away, he marries her sister.
 If both women had a child with that man, those children are 3/4 siblings to each other.
 It can also happen where 3/4 siblings share a mother and the fathers are full-siblings.
 Here are the four ways that you could have a 3/4 sibling: